-Creamy pumpkin orange soup topped with feta and thyme, this is the perfect hearty yet light autumn soup.
+This creamy pumpkin orange soup topped with feta and thyme is a hearty yet light fall soup.
 It can also be made with butternut squash.

 Jump to recipe